-The TEAS Prep 2 course will prepare you for the Math and Science portions of the TEAS exam.
-Through the hands-on lessons in this course, you'll acquire the necessary skill sets that will allow you to master the detailed math and science sections of the exam.
-Plus, you'll identify how to manage stress and prepare for your first clinical experiences.
+The TEAS Prep 2 course will prepare you for the Math and Science portions of the Test of Essential Academic Skills (TEAS) exam.
+Through the hands-on lessons in this course, you will acquire the necessary skill sets that will allow you to master the detailed math and science sections of the exam.
+Plus, you will identify how to manage stress and prepare for your first clinical experiences.
 This course will help you develop a game plan for success on the TEAS exam.

 Nursing school is the first step to becoming a nurse.
 Admission to nursing school depends on several factors, including your score on the Test of Essential Academic Skills (TEAS).

-The TEAS Prep 2 course prepares you for the Mathematics and Science portion of the TEAS exam.
-You will learn to analyze and solve mathematical and scientific question types, similar to common TEAS questions.
-By course completion, you will be fully prepared for the TEAS Mathematics and Science section.
+The TEAS Prep 2 course prepares you for the Math and Science portion of the TEAS exam.
+In this TEAS exam prep course, you will learn to analyze and solve mathematical and scientific question types that are similar to common TEAS questions.
+By completion of this TEAS Prep 2 class, you will be fully prepared for the TEAS Mathematics and Science section.

 What you will learn

-- Use fractions, decimals and percentages, numbers and algebra to perform arithmetic with rational numbers in one and multiple step equations
+- Use fractions, decimals, percentages, and algebra to perform arithmetic with rational numbers in one and multiple-step equations

 - Understand proportions, ratios, and percentages